lightningkite/reactive/README.md

 ## Overview

 Reactive is a multiplatform Kotlin library for building reactive applications.
-It is based on concepts from SolidJS, and provides a set of core abstractions and utilities for managing state, observing changes, and composing reactive data flow.
+It is inspired by concepts from Solid.js, and provides a set of core abstractions and utilities for managing state, observing changes, and composing reactive data flow.

 Some of the features of Reactive include: